leoncvlt/loconotion/README.md

   ## Custom Fonts ##
   # you can specify the name of a google font to use on the site - use the font embed name
-  # if in doubt select a style on fonts.google.com and navigate to the "embed" tag to check the name under CSS rules
+  # if in doubt select a style on fonts.google.com and navigate to the "embed" tag to
+  # check the name under CSS rules
-  # the table keys controls the font of the following elements:
+  # the following table keys controls the font of specific elements:
-    # site: changes the font for the whole page (apart from code blocks) but the following settings override it
+  #   site: changes the font for the whole page (apart from code blocks)
+  #         but the settings below override it
   #   navbar: site breadcrumbs on the top-left of the page
   #   title: page title (under the icon)
   #   h1: heading blocks, and inline databases' titles
   #   h2: sub-heading blocks
   #   h3: sub-sub-heading blocks
   #   body: non-heading text on the page
   #   code: text inside code blocks
   [site.fonts]
   site = 'Lato'
   navbar = ''